-One area in which there seems to be particular conflict between science and religion is the challenge that evolution apparently poses to the creation stories in Genesis.
-In parts of America this has escalated into a full scale battle.
+One area in which there seems to be a particular conflict between science and religion is the challenge that evolution apparently poses to the creation stories in Genesis.
+In parts of America, this has escalated into a full-scale battle.
 But is there really a conflict between the genesis creation stories and science?
 Is it impossible to maintain faith in God as the creator and first cause of everything while accepting the scientific theory of evolution?

 Scientific Explanations of Origins

 Firstly it is worth exploring the theory of evolution?
 What evidence is there for it?
 What do we know about it?
 Is it a satisfactory explanation of the diversity of species and the development of human life?

 If you a bit hazy about what the theory of evolution is all about even after tapping into the shared wisdom of the class, the Berkeley site is excellent and should answer any scientific questions about the process of evolution.
 Becoming Human is an interactive documentary exploring human origins which provides an outline of how scientists understand the development of human beings over time.
 Finally, a brief Q and A on evolution answers some of the most frequently asked questions.

 • Would you say that scientists know enough about evolutionary theory to have confidence in it as the most plausible explanation of how life on earth emerged?
 Why or why not?